How

 of our friends that are in the sidecar business

-has asked us to help them with a website, however
+has asked us to help them with a web site, however

 we are limited in time, resources and decent URLs